 Areas of expertise include:

-- Severe, persistent, unusual, or recurrent respiratory infections
+- Severe, persistent, unusual, or recurrent chest infections

 - Primary and secondary immunodeficiency